pvinis/doing/index.md

     doing tag -c 3 client cancelled

-... will mark the last three entries as "@client @cancelled."
+... will mark the last three entries as _@client @cancelled_.
 Add `-r` as a switch to remove the listed tags instead.

 You can optionally define keywords for common tasks and projects in your `.doingrc` file.
 When these keywords appear in an item title, they'll automatically be converted into @tags.
-The "whitelist" tags are exact (but case insensitive) matches.
-You can also define "synonyms" which will add a tag at the end based on keywords associated with it.
+The `whitelist` tags are exact (but case insensitive) matches.

+You can also define `synonyms`, which will add a tag at the end based on keywords associated with it.
+When defining `synonym` keys, be sure to indent but _not_ hyphenate the keys themselves, while hyphenating the list of synonyms at the same indent level as their key.
+See `playing` and `writing` in the example below for illustration.
+Follow standard YAML syntax.

 To add autotagging, include a section like this in your `~/.doingrc` file: